unlock-protocol/unlock/docs/docs/tools/hardhat-plugin.md

 ---
 description: >-
-  To simplifiy the development of applications based on Unlock Protocol, we created a simple library for Hardhat.
+  To simplify the development of applications based on Unlock Protocol, we created a simple library for Hardhat.
 It allows to easily deploy the protocol locally to test things, or manipulate existing locks and contracts from scripts and the command line.
 sidebar_label: Hardhat Plugin
 ---

-To simplifiy the development of applications based on Unlock Protocol, we created a simple library for [Hardhat](https://hardhat.org/).
+To simplify the development of applications based on Unlock Protocol, we created a simple library for [Hardhat](https://hardhat.org/).
 It allows to easily deploy the protocol locally to test things, or manipulate existing locks and contracts from scripts and the command line.

 ## Install